hearthandsinc/challenges/ios/readme.md

 ## Why this challenge?

-Heart Hands is operating with a small team of dedicated people.
-We are looking for seasoned engineers with a deep technical knowledge, strong understanding of their technical stack, and good product intuitions to join our team.
+Heart Hands is operating with a small team of dedicated & talented people.
+We are looking for seasoned engineers with a deep technical knowledge, strong understanding of their technical stack, and excellent product intuitions to join our team.

 This challenge has been designed to give a glimpse of what it is like to build a messaging app, and the kind of technical challenges we face and care about.
-We are expecting you to spend no more than 2 days on this.
+We know time is precious, and we are expecting you to spend no more than 48 hours on this.

 ## Summary